ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-log-analytics/4_Visualize_Analyze_in_Kibana/_index.en.md

 ![create_index_pattern_3](/images/open-search-log-analytics/va_5.PNG)

-We have not created an index pattern!
+We have now created an index pattern!
 We can use the index pattern to analyze our logs

 ### Search the Logs